 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

-I used to think scalloped potatoes were exclusively made with frozen hash browns and various cans of condensed soups.
-I loved the ones my mom would often make as they had a slightly sweet and very rich flavor.
-A good casserole will always have a place at the table, but scalloped potatoes have more to offer than a canned soup casserole.
+Growing up in the Midwest, I used to think scalloped potatoes were exclusively made with frozen hash browns and various cans of condensed soups.
+I loved the ones my mom often made, as they had a slightly sweet, very rich flavor.
+A good casserole will always have a place at the table, but scalloped potatoes have more to offer than a canned soup casserole!

 When a potato is scalloped, it generally means that the potatoes are thinly sliced and layered with cream.
-These scalloped potatoes are just that: simple ingredients with the flavor turned up.
-Shallots are browned in butter to provide more flavor to the luscious layers of potatoes and Gruyere cheese melted in the cream.
+These scalloped potatoes are just that: simple ingredients with the flavor turned up, but with added cheese as well (I know, it’s not traditional for scalloped potatoes, but it’s what I always knew as “scalloped potatoes” growing up).
 The result is a simple and easy side dish that will become the main attraction.

 Save this post!